11 Secrets You Didn’t Know About 529 College Savings Plans

 By Joe Messinger, CFP®

 529 plans are a great way to take advantage of potential tax savings and grow your investment in a simple and flexible way.
-But did you know these secrets that you can take advantage of?
+But did you know about these secrets that you can take advantage of?

 1. You can choose to “superfund” a 529 plan.